 Are pomegranate supplements as good as juice?

-According to a study, we need at least 1000 mg of concentrated pomegranate powder, in order, to protect our skin from photo-aging (3).
-Pomegranate extract capsules are also great supplements.
+Furthermore, you could take pomegranate supplements to protect your skin from premature aging.
+According to a study, we need at least 1,000 mg of concentrated pomegranate powder in order to protect our skin from photo-aging (2).

 Most dietary supplements contain 200-500 mg of pomegranate extract per capsule.
 You’ll find a wide variety of pomegranate extract supplements on iHerb